Immorality & Cultural Decline

 Though the “right of happiness” is chiefly claimed for the sexual impulse, it seems to me impossible that the matter should stay there.
 The fatal principle, once allowed in that department, must sooner or later seep through our whole lives.
 We thus advance toward a state of society in which not only each man but every impulse in each man claims carte blanche.
 And then, though our technological skill may help us survive a little longer, our civilization will have died at heart, and will—one dare not even add “unfortunately”—be swept away.

-Unless there is spiritual repentance and a massive reversal of moral values in this country—unless Christians take the role outlined in our final three chapters—Ruth Graham is right: “If God doesn’t judge American, He’ll owe Sodom and Gomorrah an apology.”
+Unless there is spiritual repentance and a massive reversal of moral values in this country—unless Christians take the role outlined in our final three chapters—Ruth Graham is right: “If God doesn’t judge America, He’ll owe Sodom and Gomorrah an apology.”

 We should not forget that in Sodom’s sexual revolution, God fired the last round.